i5ar/ifollowers/README.md

 This script is meant to be used in respect of Twitter [Following rules and best practices](https://support.twitter.com/entries/68916-following-rules-and-best-practices).
 I take no responsibility or liability for any damages including damages arising from use or loss of use, data, or profits.

-> iFollowers was made for fun in my spare time.
-Please, come back to check new and awesome releases!
+> Please, come back to check new and awesome releases!
 Any contribution or suggestion will be greatly appreciated.

 ### Changelog